google/skia/site/user/api/SkRect_Reference.md

 bool isFinite() const
 </pre>

-Returns true if all values in the rectangle are finite: <a href="undocumented#SK_ScalarMin">SK ScalarMin</a> or larger, and <a href="undocumented#SK_ScalarMax">SK ScalarMax</a> or smaller.
+returns true if no member is infinite or NaNReturns true if all values in the rectangle are finite: <a href="undocumented#SK_ScalarMin">SK ScalarMin</a> or larger, and <a href="undocumented#SK_ScalarMax">SK ScalarMax</a> or smaller.

 ### Return Value